melchavez207/csharp-course/Exam1/README.md

 ## How to present?

-- You need to for the entire project
+- You need to fork the entire project or update your fork
+- Create a new branch named `exam1`
 - You have to solve the exam in `CSharpCourse/Exam1/`
 - Create a new console application here (it can be a single project since we don't need unit testing)